intel-iot-devkit/smart-video-workshop/hardware-heterogeneity/README.md

      ./tutorial1 -i $SV/object-detection/Cars\ -\ 1900.mp4 -m $SV/object-detection/mobilenet-ssd/FP32/mobilenet-ssd.xml -d HETERO:CPU,GPU

 Observe the performance time required to process each frame by Inference Engine.
-For this particular example, inferance ran faster when prioritized for CPU as oppose to when GPU was the first priority.
+For this particular example, inference ran faster when prioritized for CPU as oppose to when GPU was the first priority.

 ### Inference Engine classification sample
 Intel® Distribution of OpenVINO™ toolkit install folder (/opt/intel/openvino/) includes various samples for developers to understand how Inference Engine APIs can be used.
 These samples have -pc flag implemented which shows per topology layer performance report.
 This will allow to see which layers are running on which hardware.
 We will run a very basic classification sample as an example in this section.
 We will provide car image as input to the classification sample.
 The output will be object labels with confidence numbers.